sanamedio/log-of-learning/notes-28-oct-2018.md

 ### 11 - basicblock data structure

 - A basic block is sequence of instructions which has one entry point and multiple exit points
+- A CFG(Control Flow Graph) is basically composed of basicblocks and connections between them
 ```C
 typedef struct basicblock_ {
 	/* Each basicblock in a compilation unit is linked via